hitchyjs/odem/doc/guides/declaring-models-filesystem.md

 		item.password = CreateHash( newPassword );
 	},

-	// lifecycle hooks are declared as arrays of listener functions
+	// life cycle event listeners are declared as arrays of functions
 	onSaved: [
 		item => {
 			// invoked when instance has been saved in database ...